Marketing · Vitaliy Levit · 4 min read

 Let’s Get Practical

-In order to truly harness the power of EMDs, make sure to align your Google business listing and any online reviews with your domain name.
+In order to truly harness the power of EMDs, make sure to align your Google Business Profile and any online reviews with your domain name.
 If your business is called “Boat Trips Are Us,” but your keyword is “Key West Boat Trips,” Google will notice the inconsistency, and your strategy will fall flat.
 So, keep it all cohesive.

 The Longevity of this Strategy